adith-prabukumar/adith-prabukumar.github.io/README.md

 ## Description

-My personal portfolio website is a single-page web application built using HTML, CSS, and JavaScript.
-It features a responsive design that adapts to different screen sizes, and includes sections for my projects, skills, and contact information.
+My personal portfolio website is a single-page web application built using HTML and CSS.
+It features a responsive design that adapts to different screen sizes and includes sections for my projects, skills, and contact information.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript

 ## Features